MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2023

+- Is forgetting less a good inductive bias for forward transfer? [[paper]](https://arxiv.org/abs/2303.08207)
+  - Jiefeng Chen, Timothy Nguyen, Dilan Gorur, Arslan Chaudhry. *ICLR 2023*
+  - Key Word: Continual Learning; Catastrophic Forgetting; Forward Transfer; Inductive Bias.
+  - <details><summary>Digest</summary> One of the main motivations of studying continual learning is that the problem setting allows a model to accrue knowledge from past tasks to learn new tasks more efficiently.
+However, recent studies suggest that the key metric that continual learning algorithms optimize, reduction in catastrophic forgetting, does not correlate well with the forward transfer of knowledge.
+We believe that the conclusion previous works reached is due to the way they measure forward transfer.
+We argue that the measure of forward transfer to a task should not be affected by the restrictions placed on the continual learner in order to preserve knowledge of previous tasks.

 - Dropout Reduces Underfitting. [[paper]](https://arxiv.org/abs/2303.01500) [[code]](https://github.com/facebookresearch/dropout)
   - Zhuang Liu, Zhiqiu Xu, Joseph Jin, Zhiqiang Shen, Trevor Darrell.
   - Key Word: Dropout; Overfitting.